Click Here for Bosal Pricing

 A shorter nose button lessens the potential for wobble, “static” and rubbing allowing for a quick signal and response between horse and rider.
 It also spreads the pressure over a larger area for more comfort.

 The nose button length determines the attachment position of the hanger.
 “Los viejos” (“the old ones”) learned that where and how the hanger is attached alters the balance point of the bosal's action.
 Each horse and rider will have preferences as to exactly where the hackamore/bosal should rest.
 Many horses and riders prefer to vary this over the course of training.
 Resist the use of headstalls and thick latigo hangers.
 They were never made for this purpose, and actually impede the critical lift and release action of the bosal.

-If you have a very large or small equine, the nose button length on your bosal can be determined at the time of your order.
 You can easily adjust the inside bosal length (within reason) via the number of mecate wraps used.
 We prefer 1/2-3 wraps.
 More tend to throw the bosal out of balance.

 Heritage Hackamores do not feature large, abrasive lumps near the end of the nose buttons.
 This is where most braiders turn back the ends of the strings to be secured.
 Would riders feel comfortable with lumps rubbing on their faces?
 No. Likewise, horses should be comfortable while working in hackamores/bosals.